Cosmic-time quantum mechanics and the passage-of-time problem: Passage of time as a physical problem

 The above postulates should be supplemented by the asymptotic one: For times of the order of 13-14 billion years since the origin of the cosmic evolution the support of $\Psi_\tau(x)$ should be `practically' indistinguishable from a spacelike hyperplane, at least locally (say, at galaxy scale).

 We will therefore define {\it a\/} universe as a collection of those events $x$ in Minkowski space $\cal M$ that satisfy $\Psi_{\tau}(x)\neq 0$ for a certain solution of (\ref{1}), for some $\mathscr{H}$.
 We will determine $\mathscr{H}$ by the condition that for very large $\tau$ the probability density $|\Psi_\tau(x)|^2$ will be concentrated in a neighborhood of a hyperbolic subspace of $\cal M$.
 This subspace will propagate in $\cal M$ toward the future.
 For smaller $\tau$, instead of a spacelike hyperboloid, what we find is a finite-thickness $n$-dimensional quantum membrane propagating through the Minkowski space of the same dimension.
 The membrane simultaneously spreads along spacelike directions and shrinks along the timelike ones.
 The two processes balance each other, making the dynamics unitary.
-Asymptotically, for large cosmic times, the dynamics becomes similar to Dirac's point form \cite{Dirac1949}, where the `point' may be regarded as a Big Bang.
+Asymptotically, for large cosmic times, the dynamics becomes similar to Dirac's point form \cite{Dirac1949}.

 Notice that we speak here of a {\it neighborhood\/} of the hyperbolic subspace, and not just the hyperbolic subspace itself.
 What it means is that the asymptotic (empty) universe is an $n$-dimensional subset of the $n$-dimensional $\cal M$, and not its $(n-1)$-dimensional submanifold.
 Our membrane resembles a true material membrane of finite thickness, and not just its idealized $(n-1)$-dimensional mathematical representation.